ECuiDev/obsidian-quiz-generator/README.md

 2. Go to your Obsidian vault's `plugins` folder and create a new folder named `quiz-generator`.
 3. Move the files you downloaded in step 1 to this folder.
 4. Enable the plugin in the **Community plugins** page in Obsidian.
-5. Open the plugin settings and enter your API key.
+5. Open the plugin settings and enter your API key for the selected provider.
-   - If you don't have an API key, create an account at [OpenAI](https://platform.openai.com/) and retrieve your API key from [API keys](https://platform.openai.com/api-keys).
+   - If you don't have an API key, create an account at the relevant provider's site and retrieve your API key.
 6. Configure the other settings as desired.

 ### Generation